Troubleshooting for server authentication

 The steps of cache matching are as follows:

-You can manage the history of this feature but you need to repeat the steps above for each history.
+You can manage the history of this feature by repeating the steps above for each history.

 Supported SDK and Device